meteor-gazelle/meteor-gazelle/doc/specs/Authentication.md

 **Business rules:**

-* Reset links should expire after 24 hours.
+* Reset links should expire after a set number of hours.
 * This should not disable any configured second factors.
-* Users should be IP-blocked for an amount of time if they fail authentication or try to reset a password  more than 6 times.
+* Users should be IP-blocked for an amount of time if they fail authentication or try to reset a password  more than a configurable number of times.
 * Users should be informed of the ways they can reset passwords or bypass secondary authentication, even if they have not failed authentication yet.
 * Resets of authentication methods should expire all active sessions and